 The bill amends the Corrections Code of 1953 to enhance support for prisoners reentering society by updating sections 34c and 35.
 It mandates that the Department of Corrections assist prisoners in obtaining necessary identification documents, such as state personal identification cards and Social Security cards, before their release.
-Additionally, the bill requires the department to provide written information about voter registration and election processes, ensuring that prisoners are informed of their rights to register and vote upon release.
-A reentry success fund is established to support these activities, and the Secretary of State is tasked with creating a document detailing voter registration information.
+Additionally, the bill requires the department to provide information about voter registration and election processes, ensuring that prisoners are informed of their rights to register and vote upon release.
+A reentry success fund is established to support these activities, and the Secretary of State is tasked with creating a written document detailing voter registration information.

 Statutes affected: